hedinn1/KESTverkefni2/Verkefni3.md

 * What needs to be changed to allow any remote users to make changes in the ShareXX folder? **The permission "Change" needs to be granted to the Everyone object**

 ### 11.5.6.2
-* What is the current Remote Desktop Port?
+* What is the current Remote Desktop Port? **3389**
 * Add a local user to your computer.
 This new user will not be associated with online Microsoft accounts.
-Create a username and password combination and record it below:
+Create a username and password combination and record it below: Username: User1, Password: 1234
-Username: WRITE HERE
-Password: WRITE HERE
 * What message is displayed on the remote computer and how much time is mentioned?
 * What is the default amount of time remote assistance invitations remain open?
 * What are the ways to send an invitation to a trusted person with Remote Assistance?